dvsa/eslint-config-ts/README.md

 ------------

-This shared config was made originally by the FTTS (Future Theory Test Service) team for use across our different project repos using a Node/Typescript/Mocha/Jest stack.
+This shared config was  originally made by the FTTS (Future Theory Test Service) team for use across our different project repos using a Node/Typescript/Jest stack.
 To suit your project you may need to configure the `env` property in your `.eslintrc` for your specific tech stack.